Dengue

 Recent Dengue Outbreaks

-Dengue in Guadeloupe
+Dengue in Mauritania

 Take usual precautions

-Dengue in Burkina Faso
+Dengue in Mali

 Take usual precautions